natelindev/tsdav/docs/docs/cloud providers.md

 ##### Nextcloud

-Nextcloud supports CalDAV/CardDAV with Basic auth (username + app password).
+Nextcloud supports CalDAV/CardDAV with Basic auth (username + app password) and Bearer auth (OIDC tokens).

+- **Basic Auth:** Recommended for most use cases.
+Use your username and an app-specific password.
+- **Bearer Auth:** Supported if Nextcloud is configured with OIDC (e.g., via `user_oidc` app).
+Use `authMethod: 'Bearer'` and provide your access token in `credentials.accessToken`.

 For browser clients, you may need to use a server-side proxy or trusted domain configuration to avoid CORS issues.
 A common server URL is:

 `https://<your-nextcloud-host>/remote.php/dav`